romainv/sys-dependencies/README.md

 dependencies](./sys_modules/core/package.json) and add a few lines in your `~/.bashrc` file to make the `spm` command available in your shell.
-To customize the installation directory, you can set the `SPM_DIR` env variable to your chosen location: `export SPM_DIR=~/custom-location && curl -Lo-
+To customize the installation directory, you can set the `SPM_DIR` env variable to your chosen location: `export SPM_DIR=~/custom-location && curl -sLo-
 <install_script_url> | bash`.

 ### Source code